 A common question is how to handle digital receipts and paper receipts respectively.

-- The answer to how to save them depends on the original format.
-If you or an employee received a paper receipt for a transaction, the paper receipt must be kept by the company for the mandatory archiving period of seven years.
+- It depends on the original format.
+If you or an employee received a paper receipt for a transaction, the paper receipt must be saved by the company for the mandatory archiving period of seven years.
 All accounting information must be saved for seven years after the end of the calendar year in which the accounting year ended.

 If it is a receipt in electronic form, the company must save it in electronic form for seven years.